 Site Remediation Using Segmented Horizontal Well Systems in Areas without Ready Access

-Horizontal well systems provide more linear contact area than vertical wells and provide generalized assessment and focused treatment along the entire targeted interval.
-New segmented well systems offer discrete control over pre-defined intervals, filling data gaps and allowing for adjustments as needed.
+Horizontal well systems provide a means to intersect the strata of most plumes efficiently while providing more linear contact area than vertical wells.
+Utilizing segmented horizontal well systems offer discrete control over pre-defined intervals, filling data gaps and allowing for adjustments as needed.
 The flow rate to or from each segment can be individually controlled, allowing for variable treatment thus improving remediation efficiency.
-A site in Greeley, Colorado, was impacted with diesel and gasoline range organics in a dissolved phase and LNAPL configuration.
-A segmented horizontal well system was installed to remediate with air sparging (AS) and soil vapor extraction (SVE).
-Installation went under highways, roadways and complex infrastructure, maintaining full operational status of business operations and traffic movement.
-The system became fully operational in March 2018.
-The first quarterly sampling event was conducted in June 2018 and demonstrated significant reductions in measurable free product and the dissolved contaminant plume.
+This technology was selected utilizing air sparging (AS) and soil vapor extraction (SVE) to remediate a site impacted with diesel and gasoline range organics in a dissolved phase and LNAPL configuration.
+Installation went under highways, roadways and complex infrastructure, maintaining full operational status of the business and traffic movement.
+Following only five quarters of operation and the required post remedial monitoring period, regulatory closure was granted.
+The estimated mass of volatile organic compounds removed from subsurface soils under buildings, infrastructure and roadways was estimated at 5,453 pounds.